trinodb/trino.io/development/process.md

 as a PR is filed and set as ready for review.
 A signed CLA is required for merging a PR.
 Submitted CLAs are managed by the [BDFLs](./roles.html#bdfl).

+Maintainers can trigger a CLA verification on a PR by adding a comment with the command `@cla-bot check`.
 </div>
 </div>
 </div>